Eddrick-23/NS_SHIFT_PLANNER-OLD-/README.md

 - Added option to start day 2 on 0700 hours.
 This will remove the column for 0600 (Only if no shift is allocated from 0600-0700 hrs)
 - Added option to disable lunch and dinner checking.

+Update 1.1.0 (10/03/25)
+- added option for HCC2
+- Algorithm checks do not cover HCC2 allocations as they are not always used, and may not be opened for the entire day.
+- Algorithm checks now display the number of hours allocated compared to the target number of hours.
+E.g. 56h for Day 1, 60h for Day2, 21h for Day3.
+(Does not include HCC2 hours, HCC1 and MCC hours only)

 ## Notes
 - This website is hosted on the free streamlit community cloud server.
 The app may go to sleep after a couple minutes of inactivity, **any unsaved work will disappear!**
 - If you are going away from the computer, please [save](#saving-your-work) your progress.
 Sorry, I'm just a broke CPL 🫡